 But all these difficulties are unlikely to happen if you will outsourcing.
 Delegating your MVP development to professionals will make you more effective and your product more qualitative.
 Read about 5 reasons why you should outsource you can’t argue with.

-While we mentioned the difficulties an enterprise could face in MVP development, surprisingly, a team can be its own worst enemy when it comes to the MVP.
+While we mentioned the difficulties an enterprise could face in Ruby on Rails MVP development, surprisingly, a team can be its own worst enemy when it comes to the MVP.
 Their imagination, pride, professionalism, brainstorming process, etc. heaps one idea on top of another without thinking through the consequences of investment and risk in pursuing them.
 In our article Signs of MVP abuse, you can read why MVP professional development is so important.

 You should focus on perfecting your business model, networking, hustling, etc. If you can leave the development of the product to a dedicated development team that’s ready to go and experienced, go for it and hire MVP development agency.